Trust is harder than it used to be.

 An Honest Question Worth Reopening

-If trustworthy authority really existed, what would it look like?
+That tension raises an important question: If trustworthy authority really existed, what would it look like?

 The Christian claim is that such authority appears in the person of Jesus.